Skip to content

 Statute of Limitations Calculator

-Determine the legal filing deadline for your claim based on the incident date, claim type, and discovery rule.
+Determine how many years you still have to file a lawsuit, based on the time elapsed since the incident, the claim type, and the discovery rule.
 Critical for anyone evaluating whether their lawsuit is still timely.

 About this calculator